LogicEu/razor/README.md

 ## Try it

 > If you have all third party dependencies installed on your system you can
-> easily try tracy with the following commands:
+> easily try razor with the following commands:

 ```shell
 git clone --recursive https://github.com/LogicEu/razor.git